 FIRST AND FOREMOST –

 Be sure to read the most current version of the NSDA District Tournament Manual.
 Some of the rules and procedures have changed, and you do not want your students disqualified because you (and they) didn’t know the rules.
 NSDA Public Forum rules are different from TFA rules.
 Please make sure you are abiding by NSDA rules.
-With permission from the National Office, Public Forum and Lincoln Douglas Debate will be debating the March topics at the District Tournament.
+Public Forum and Lincoln Douglas Debate will be debating the March topics at the District Tournament.